Skip to main content

 Section 1.
 Title

-This Act shall be known as the "Universal Healthcare Innovation and Pilot Act of 2025."
+This Act shall be known as the "Public Option Healthcare Innovation and Pilot Act of 2027."

 Section 2.
 Purpose